 The strategic directions and goals of the CHC Educational Master Plan (along with the corresponding elements of the SBVC Strategic Plan and the Board Imperatives) laid the foundation for the District Strategic Plan (DSP).
 Indeed, every one of the goals in the CHC Educational Master Plan aligns with a District Strategic Direction and Goal in the DSP.
-The two plans thus have been thoroughly integrated from the beginning of the District strategic planning process (see documents 01.06.01-01.06.02; 01.05.01, pp. 18-19; 01.06.04, pp. 24-25).
+The two plans thus have been thoroughly integrated from the beginning of the District strategic planning process.